zer2/fantasy-basketball-optimizer/about/turnovers.md

 <iframe width = "672" height = "378" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/b167980e-3947-4abe-a4a8-72ae22cff6d1"> </iframe>

 This happened because there was a third cause, minutes per game, which both made teams succesful and increased the number of turnovers.
 It was not making many turnovers which helped teams do well- it was the conditions required for doing well that caused more turnovers.
+After controlling for that fact, it is apparent that investing in turnovers allowed Team $A$ to take the gold over team $B$ and for team $C$ to snatch third place over team $D$.

 This example is not necessarily illustrative of actual fantasy basketball.
 The point is just that it could be, so we cannot draw conclusions directly from correlations

 ## 2. Return on investment

-What actually matters is the causal effect of investing in turnovers on overall performance.
-Let's analyze this, first with intuition and then with some degree of rigor
+The second argument postulated that turnovers only matter in situations when a season is already lost.
+But is that logical?

 ### 2A.
 The intuitive approach